francispotter/busy-mirror/README.md

 Example:

 ```
-todo defer 4-6 --for 4 days
+busy defer 4-6 --for 4 days
 ```

 ## The `then` option

 The `--then` option is most useful with the `add` command.
 For example, the following command allows you to pop the new tasks to the top.

-`todo add --multiple --then pop`
+`busy add --multiple --then pop`

 The `--then` option requires an argment, which must be one of: